WhiskeyRomeoTango/leetcode/searching/backtracking/readme.md

         """
 ```

 This suggests that our backtracking is supposed to run some in-place operations, instead of generating combinations.
-This also means that during the actual backtracking (going back to previous paths), we need to revert the board to previous state.
+This also means that during the actual backtracking (going back to previous paths), we need to revert the board to previous states.

 We have also learned several lessons earlier: